 Also, while we are permitted to finance investments using debt, our ability to use debt will be limited in certain significant respects.
-We expect to borrow funds to make additional investments.
+We expect to borrow funds to make additional investments; however, we do not expect to use debt until the proceeds of this offering have been substantially invested.
 See "Regulation."
 We intend to elect to be treated for federal income tax purposes as a regulated investment company, or a RIC, under Subchapter M of the Code.
 See "Material U.S. Federal Income Tax Considerations."